A Healthier, More Balanced You

 I am nearly finished reading the Bible’s New Testament and was seeking some motivation for finishing it up this year and growing as a Christian.
 As a family, we all decided this month to begin the Daniel Fast, designed by Susan Gregory, and so I am combining my goal to finish the New Testament with Gregory's twenty-one day food challenge.
 For most of January my family has eliminated dairy, flour, sugar, processed foods, meats, fried foods, and additives from our diet.
 Essentially, everything needs to be made from scratch and from basic, real-food items.

 I have never really struggled with eating healthily or with dieting, but I can really see how a spiritual focus could help many reach their goals of living healthily.
 I recommend Gregory’s book, The Daniel Fast, if other approaches have not worked for you in the past.
 We are on week two, and I thoroughly enjoy it.
 So much so, we are considering this as a long-term dietary change for the 2012 year.
-If you are interested in what a typical week of eating looks like, I have posted all of the fast plans for this week, along with brief cooking directions and nutritional information.
 I am hoping that by recording this long-term goal here, I have increased that statistical chance that I'll stick with my goals!

 Anyone who knows me knows I absolutely love running.
 It is not exercise.
 I just have to do it.
 Unfortunately, I spent most of the school year on the sidelines with a pelvic stress fracture.
 It wasn’t pretty, and I’ve only recently gotten the green light to start running again.
 This year, I am striving to be injury free by holding off on speed work (my usual culprit) for a while.
 My ultimate goal is to be injury free for the whole year.
 My time off from running helped me realize how much I value this outlet in my life.